2026年3月10日星期二

 – Instead of 'Will this product sell?' ask 'Will this product stay?'

-3. Author vs. Reader
+3. Routines vs. Non-routines

 Kansi words